Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Results and Analysis

-As a demonstration of generalization, the model trained across varying flight times and underlying dynamics is further validated using the SpaceTrack orbital debris database\footnote{\url{https://www.space-track.org}.
-Data acquisition date: Sep.
-8, 2025}.
-From a catalog of 5,000 medium-sized debris objects, 500 orbital elements are randomly selected within the ranges of semimajor axis ($6,500<a<10,000$km), eccentricity ($1\cdot10^{-3}<e<0.3$), and inclination ($0<i<90^\circ$).
+As a demonstration of generalization, the model trained with the elliptic orbit rendezvous dataset with varying flight times and underlying dynamics is further validated using the test scenarios based on the SpaceTrack orbital debris database\footnote{\url{https://www.space-track.org}.
+Data acquisition date: Jan.
+4, 2026}.
+From a catalog of 5,000 medium-sized debris objects, 500 orbital elements are randomly selected within the ranges of semimajor axis ($6,500<a<10,000$ km) and eccentricity ($1\cdot10^{-3}<e<0.3$).
 To promote diversity in the sampled orbital elements, targets are chosen in proportion to the logarithmic density across semimajor axis and eccentricity within each $(a,e)$ grid cell, thereby compensating for the strong concentration of debris in near-circular LEO.
-The resulting distribution of orbital elements for the sampled dataset is shown in Figure~\ref{fig:debris_oe}.
-Although the sampled orbital elements lie within the randomized training ranges, their values do not coincide with the discretized grid points, creating a more challenging test scenario for the model.
+The resulting distribution of orbital elements of the target is shown in Figure~\ref{fig:debris_oe}.
+Although the sampled orbital elements lie within the randomized training ranges, their values do not coincide with the discretized grid points, creating more challenging test scenarios for the model.
 The corresponding initial and boundary states are then generated by random sampling according to the specifications in Table~\ref{tab:prob_setup}.
+Overall, a total of 2,000 test scenarios are generated and evaluated.

 The results of the warm-starting performance evaluation are summarized in Figure~\ref{fig:kep_analysis_debris}.
-Favorable outcomes in terms of success rate, optimality, and iteration count are consistently confirmed across the cumulative constraint violation of the CVX solutions, particularly for cases with $c_1 > 5$.
-As noted earlier, the sampled scenarios are strongly biased toward near-circular, lower-altitude orbits, implying smaller initial separations and consequently lower sensitivity of the control.
-This observation supports the conclusion that the success rate of SCP warm-started with ART is significantly more advantageous in this test dataset, compared to the results shown in Figure~\ref{fig:kep_analysis}.
+Favorable results in terms of success rate, optimality, and iteration count are consistently observed across the cumulative constraint violation of the CVX solutions, particularly for cases with $c_1 > 5$.
+Although the training dataset may contain up to $10^6$ grid points of the chief orbital elements (cf. Table~\ref{tab:prob_setup}), the test scenarios considered in this experiment still require interpolation over a large six-dimensional continuous space.
+This observation supports the capability of the trained model to generalize to previously unseen parameter values within the range of the training dataset.